alexwlchan/alexwlchan.net/src/_drafts/forth-bridge.md

   %}
 </figure>

-The last one was my favourite photo of the trip, and I have a print of it on my wall.
+The last one was my favourite photo of the entire holiday, and I have a print of it on my wall.
 Blue skies galore, which made for a lovely day and some wonderful photos -- even if it's not what you expect from a Scottish winter!

-What's great about wandering around the village is that you don't just see the wide, tourist shots -- you can also get up and personal.
+What's great about wandering around the village is that you can see it from all sorts of angles, not just from afar -- you can also get up and personal.
-You can get underneath the bridge, and see it towering over the houses as it approaches the village:
+You can see the approach viaduct towering over the houses as it approaches the village:

 <figure class="wide_img">
   {%